-Our SENCO provides fortnightly training for TAs and termly training for teachers.
+Our SENCO provides regular training for TAs and teachers.

-We have met with Specialist Teaching Service for consultations on different areas of need e.g. ASD
+We have met with Specialist Teaching Service for consultations and training on different areas of need e.g. ASD

-SENCO attends termly meetings with local SENCOS and the MAT
+SENCO attends termly meetings with local SENCOS and St Thomas' Academy Trust SENCOs.